Three Things You Should Do Today For Your Bones (#3 Is Suprisingly Easy!)

 How Much Salt Is Safe To Consume?

 Current research indicates that around 1,500mg, or about ¼ teaspoon, is the ideal amount of sodium consumption per day.
-If you have Bone Appétit, the companion cookbook to the Save Our Bones Program, then you’re already enjoying delicious Foundation Foods that are also low in sodium.
+If you have Bone Appétit, the companion cookbook to the Osteoporosis Reversal Program, then you’re already enjoying delicious Foundation Foods that are also low in sodium.
 If you’re new to the “Saver” way of eating, here are some tips for keeping your salt intake low.

 - Read labels carefully, including those on meats (especially chicken).